-Decretals has more in common with devotional books.196 The dissonance between the inclusion of a variety of bas-de-page imagery within a law book has been of great interest to scholarship.
+All four of these texts have been selected because of their shared inclusion of bas-de-page pictorial narratives.
+The Smithfield Decretals differs from the other three examples because it is a collection of papal decrees and constitutions concerning canon law.
+However, the decoration of the Decretals has more in common with devotional books.195 The dissonance between the inclusion of a variety of bas-de-page imagery within a law book has been of great interest to scholarship.
 In her essay "A Pictorial Ex-Libris in the Smithfield Decretals", Alixe Bovey concluded that the Decretals was owned by the Batayle family based on the repeated heraldry depicted throughout the marginalia.
 However, she failed to fully investigate the importance of the manuscript's provenance with St. Bartholomew's in London.
-The location of this priory was close to the center of book production in London during the fourteenth century.197 Given this proximity, the illuminators commissioned to decorate the Smithfield Decretals would have been accustomed to decorating psalters and books of hours.
+The location of this priory was close to the center of book production in London during the fourteenth century.196 Given this proximity, the illuminators commissioned to decorate the Smithfield Decretals would have been accustomed to decorating psalters and books of hours.
 All four books contain bas-de-page scenes of the Marian miracles.
 The Queen Mary Psalter depicts thirty-five Miracles of the Virgin, which is the largest number of miracles in the three books.
-Both the Taymouth Hours and the Smithfield Decretals depict eleven miracles, while the Carew-Poyntz Hours depicts thirteen miracles.198 Despite the shared subject matter of Marian miracles, the contexts of each of these texts indicates their varying purpose and reception.
+Both the Taymouth Hours and the Smithfield Decretals depict eleven miracles, while the Carew-Poyntz Hours depicts thirteen miracles.197 Despite the shared subject matter of Marian miracles, the contexts of each of these texts indicates their varying purpose and reception.